Following SC fabric firm's flight, investment group takes over Summerville site

 The group plans to renovate the site with a new roof, parking lot, paint and rehabilitation of the adjacent Norfolk Southern rail site.
 GFI will rebrand the property as Eastport Industrial Complex.

-A spokesman for GFI could not be reached for further comment Tuesday.
+A spokesperson for GFI could not be reached for further comment Tuesday.

 The sale marks an abrupt departure for Thrace Linq, which has a small staff winding down operations at the site.